- What is the cost of attending Bucknell?

 Please be aware that you will be responsible for room and board costs.
 Typically, the VA will award a monthly stipend to assist with these expenses.

 Upon being selected to participate in the Yellow Ribbon Program at Bucknell, you will remain eligible as long as Bucknell continues to participate in the Yellow Ribbon Program, you remain in good academic standing, and you still have remaining VA entitlement.

 If you have questions about the Yellow Ribbon program at Bucknell, please contact the Office of Financial Aid for further information.

 A. The student's custodial parent must complete the CSS PROFILE, including financial data about his/her spouse.
 In addition, the non-custodial parent (and spouse) must complete the Bucknell University Non-Custodial Parent's Form.

 A. While most Bucknell aid is awarded based on need, a limited number of merit scholarships can be awarded to incoming students based on special attributes.
-There is no special application necessary at this time for these non-need based scholarships; students are selected based on admissions or recruiting criteria.
+Students are selected based on admissions or recruiting criteria.
 See the Bucknell Scholarship Program section on our website for more information.

 A. Bucknell University students who receive federal financial aid are required to be in good academic standing and to be achieving satisfactory academic progress toward their degrees.
 (Please be aware that satisfactory progress for federal financial aid eligibility is separate from the University's academic progress policy.)
 The academic progress of financial aid recipients will be reviewed by the Office of Financial Aid at the end of each semester.